 This whole process can take a long time.
 However, the police can only hold someone for questioning as long as the custody officer believes that the detention without charge is necessary.
 This means necessary to either secure or preserve evidence relating to an offence for which the suspect is under arrest (for example taking witness statements before the suspect has had a chance to tell them what to say) or to obtain such evidence by questioning them.
 Detention is reviewed after six hours and then again every nine hours in order to make sure that it continues to be necessary.

-Ordinarily, the maximum that a suspect can be held without charge is 24 hours.
-However, this can be extended by a senior police officer by a further 12 hours.
 If the police need further time for questioning, they must apply to the magistrates for that further time, up to a total of 96 hours.
 This will usually only happen in the most serious or complex of investigations.
 If it is not serious, then the police will not normally be able to justify why the investigation cannot be carried out with the suspect on bail.
 If is not complex then the police will not normally be able to justify why they haven’t completed the investigations sooner.
 There are different rules that apply for terrorism cases, where up to 14 days detention for questioning is permitted, but again those cases are rarer still.